-- Liquid and vapour are highly flammable. - Severe fire hazard when exposed to heat, flame and/or oxidisers. - Vapour may travel a considerable distance to source of ignition. - ▶ Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO).
+- Liquid and vapour are flammable. - Moderate fire hazard when exposed to heat or flame. - Vapour forms an explosive mixture with air. - ▶ Moderate explosion hazard when exposed to heat or flame. - ▶ Vapour may travel a considerable distance to source of ignition. - Heating may cause expansion or decomposition leading to violent rupture of containers. ▶ On combustion, may emit toxic fumes of carbon monoxide (CO).